 In January 2021, the FASB issued an update to Reference Rate Reform whereby certain derivative instruments may be modified to change the rate used for margining, discounting or contract price alignment.
 An entity may elect to apply the new amendments on a full retrospective basis as of any date from the beginning of an interim period that includes or is subsequent to March 12, 2020, or on a prospective basis to new modifications from any date within an interim period that includes or is subsequent to the date of the update, up to the date that financial statements are available to be issued.
-These amendments do not apply to contract modifications made or new hedging relationships entered into after December 31, 2022, and existing hedging relationships evaluated for effectiveness in periods after December

-31, 2022.
-Northwest FCS is evaluating the impact of adoption and expects minimal impact to its consolidated financial condition and results of operations.
+In December 2022, the FASB issued an update entitled Reference Rate Reform - Deferral of the Sunset Date of Topic 848, which extends the sunset (or expiration) date of ASC Topic 848, Reference Rate Reform, from December 31, 2022 to December 31, 2024.
+The amendments apply to all entities that have contracts, hedging relationships and other transactions that reference LIBOR or another reference rate expected to be discontinued because of reference rate reform.
+Because some of the more commonly used LIBOR tenors will continue to be published until June 2023, the FASB concluded an extension of the ASC 848 sunset date was necessary to ensure reporting entities could continue to benefit from the relief the FASB initially provided when it issued ASC 848.
+Northwest FCS has exposure to various LIBOR-indexed financial instruments that mature after 2022.
+To the extent Northwest FCS cannot successfully transition its LIBOR-indexed financial instruments to an alternative rate-based index, there could be ramifications including those that may arise as a result of the need to redeem or terminate such instruments.
+Northwest FCS is evaluating the impact of this amendment.